-Jamie Foxx: Kept Katie Holmes Romance Secret Out Of Respect For Tom Cruise, Couple Going Public?
+Jamie Foxx Kept Katie Holmes Rumored Romance Secret Out Of Respect For Tom Cruise, Couple Going Public?

 While it’s unlikely that Tom and Jamie have remained in contact ever since it was noted that the actor was seeing Katie Holmes, Foxx is a gentleman in the sense that he doesn’t want to cross barriers that could potentially make Cruise feel upset and angered by such a public romance, a source explains.

 Tom Cruise’s ties with Scientology have allegedly prevented him from spending time with Suri Cruise, his only biological daughter.
-So, what some fans have said on social media is that Tom would be devastated to have Katie flaunt her new romance with Jamie in the media, especially since the Top Gun actor had considered Jamie to be a friend of his.
+So, what some fans have said on social media is that Tom would be devastated to have Katie flaunt her new romance with Jamie Foxx in the media, especially since the Top Gun actor had considered Jamie to be a friend of his.

 Out of respect, Hollywood Life shares that Jamie Foxx has been very classy with how he has handled the romance, but it’s beginning to get to the point where both Jamie and Katie are done hiding from the public.

-While they still won’t be flashing any sort of PDA when out and about, making their romance as discreet as they have for the last couple of years has been difficult, to say the least.
-Jamie Foxx and Katie are now beginning to get to the point where they are both open to making their romance official to the public — mainly so that the speculation can finally come to an end.
+While they still won’t be flashing any sort of PDA when out and about, making their rumored romance as discreet as they have for the last couple of years has been difficult, to say the least.
+Jamie Foxx and Katie are supposedly now beginning to get to the point where they are both open to making their romance official to the public — mainly so that the speculation can finally come to an end.

-“Jamie has always felt that out of respect to Katie’s ex Tom Cruise it is better to keep his close relationship with Katie quiet,” a source tells Hollywood Life.
+“Jamie Foxx has always felt that out of respect to Katie’s ex Tom Cruise it is better to keep his close relationship with Katie quiet,” a source tells Hollywood Life.

-“Jamie and Tom are good friends and Jaime never wanted to do anything to interfere with the possible opportunity of them working together again in the future.
+“Jamie Foxx and Tom are good friends and Jaime never wanted to do anything to interfere with the possible opportunity of them working together again in the future.
 But Katie and Jamie have been together for so many years, they are slowly bringing their relationship out in public and are OK with their not-so-secret romance.”

 The outlet continues to share that Jamie Foxx is head over heels in love with Katie.
 For her 38th birthday, the talented actor surprised the mother-of-one to a holiday in Mexico, and while they kept a rather low profile for New Year’s Eve, the couple were together on this particular night in Miami with their closest friends.